mehwish-Iqbal/OIBSIP/Task_03/README.md

 ## 📈 Interactive Visualization — Plotly

- 1) An interactive category-level visualization was created using Plotly to explore:
+  Both interactive category-level visualization was created using Plotly to explore:

- **App count VS Average app rating by category**
+ **1) App count VS Average app rating by category**

  * The interactive chart allows users to hover over categories
 * Explore the app count and average rating dynamically.

-2) An interactive Plotly visualization was created to explore the relationship between:

-**Number of Reviews vs. App Rating**
+**2) Number of Reviews vs. App Rating**

 The visualization allows users to: